0x4447/0x4447-cli-node-strawberry/README.md

 - AmazonRoute53FullAccess
 - AWSCertificateManagerFullAccess

-# Is Deployment Instant?
+# Is deployment instant?

 No, it's not.
 The following aspects don't happen right away:

 - SSL Certificate confirmation
 - CloudFront distribution

-### SSL Certificate Confirmation
+### SSL Certificate confirmation

-The time frame for this process ranges from 10 seconds to 24 hours.
+The timeframe for this process ranges from 10 seconds to 24 hours.
 It's completely unpredictable, and there's no way to speed up the process.
-Because of this, the app will quit if the certificate isn't confirmed within 60 seconds.
+Because of this, the app quits if the certificate isn't confirmed within 60 seconds.
 When that happens, go to the AWS Console to monitor the certificate.

-### CloudFront Distribution
+### CloudFront distribution

 This takes up to 15 or 20 minutes, but when you reach this point, you can be certain that the configuration is correct.
 At this point, you just need to wait until the process is complete.
 Only then will the domain deliver the website.

-# The End
+# The end

 If you enjoyed this project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where you'll find additional resources you might find useful or interesting.
+And check out our [0x4447 GitHub account](https://github.com/0x4447), which contains additional resources you might find useful or interesting.

 ## Sponsor 🎊